Direct data-driven control with signal temporal logic specifications: Direct data-driven temporal logic control synthesis

-The complete direct data-driven control synthesis procedure is summarized in Algorithm \ref{alg:control}.
+This optimization problem is solvable using a MILP algorithm, e.g., with \texttt{Gurobi} \cite{gurobi}.
+The complete direct data-driven control synthesis procedure is summarized in Algorithm~\ref{alg:controlFin}.

-\section{Soundness and completeness analysis}
+\subsection{Soundness and completeness analysis}

-In this section we analyze the soundness and completeness of Algorithm \ref{alg:control}.
-To do this, we require two assumptions.
-For the soundness, we make an assumption on the length of the initializing trajectory and for the completeness we require persistence of excitation of the data as a condition.
+In this section, we analyze the soundness and completeness of optimization problem \eqref{eq:optProbBounded}.
+It is more common to analyze these properties for an algorithm, however, Algorithm \ref{alg:controlFin} is a numerical algorithm whose properties depend on the solver used in the last line.
+We require two assumptions.
+For the soundness, we make an assumption on the length of the initializing trajectory, and for the completeness we require persistence of excitation of the data as a condition.

-\subsection{Soundness}
+\subsubsection{\textbf{Soundness.}}

-We say that an algorithm is sound if the following holds. \emph{If the algorithm returns a controller, then the controlled system will satisfy the STL specification.} In the following theorem we show that the direct-data driven control approach summarized in Algorithm \ref{alg:control} is sound.
+We say that an optimization problem is sound when the following holds: \emph{If the optimization problem returns a controller, then the controlled system will satisfy the STL specification.} In the following theorem, we show that the direct data-driven control approach summarized in \eqref{eq:optProbBounded} is sound.